HeartWise-AI/ecg-ai-af-mhi/README.md

   ecg-ai-af-mhi
 ```

-The results can be found in ./results/results.csv

 ## Run the code

-If you prefer running the code directly, follow these steps:
+It is strongly recommended to use the docker steps but you can also try to run the code directly in the terminal.
+However, the versions of cuda and tensorflow need to match and this option currently doesn't work on macos.

-You can install the packages in a virtual environment using `pip`:
+Install the packages in a virtual environment using `pip`:

 ```shell
 conda create -n ai-env python=3.8